 Make payments on time

 You should pay your credit card balance in full each month.
 This helps build credit and ensures you will never be charged interest.
 Late or missed credit card payments, on the other hand, mean you will have to pay late fees and interest rate.
-Plus, they look bad on your credit report and will affect your ability to get a loan in the future.
-Consider setting up electronic reminders or automatic payments to ensure you do not miss a credit card payment.
+Plus, they look bad on your credit report (credit scores) and will affect your ability to get a loan in the future.
+Setup electronic reminders or automatic payments to ensure you do not miss a credit card payment and improve your credit report score.

 Pay more than the minimum

 It is possible that you may spend more than you can afford to once in a while.
-Learn from your mistake and show better restraint in the future, but meanwhile do your best to pay more than the minimum required payment.
+Learn from your mistakes and try to show better restraint in the future, but meanwhile do your best to pay more than the minimum required payment.

-Paying the minimum is a must.
+Pay the minimum.
 It helps you avoid penalties and fees and keeps your credit card account in good standing.
-However, try to do better than paying just the minimum.
-This is because the more balance you carry from one month to the next, the more interest is added.
+However, try to do better.
+The more balance you carry from one month to the next, the more interest is added.
 While it may seem not much at first, the interest can quickly add up.

 Additionally, it is a good idea not to use the card until you have paid off the current balance in full.
 Otherwise, you might find yourself trapped in a mountain of debt that can end up costing you hundreds of dollars in interest alone.